jvitku/designer/basicea/README.md

 Purpose
 ---------

+This is newer version of `annvshnn` project, which is more domain independent and features nicer implementation.

-Mainly historical, was used in [1] for comparing design of ANNs vs Hybrid ANNs.
-Now, this is reworked to the Basicea project, which is more domain independent and features nicer implementation.
+The project `annvshnn` was used in [1] for comparing design of ANNs vs Hybrid ANNs.

 The project implements basic Evolutionary Algorithm (EA), which optimizes vector of real-valued numbers.
 These numbers represent specific connection weights in an agent architecture.
 By modifying these weights, new HANNS topology is created - new agent architecture is designed.